UPPMAX/programming_formalisms/docs/project/team_roles.md

 A medior developer:

-- creates Issues that contain a test
+- creates issues that contain a test
 - does code reviews

 ## Senior developer